- What information should I have in order to make a decision about these devices?

 - What powers these devices?

-- Right now we have a very good type of battery--it is a lithium type battery that wears out slowly.
-With these batteries we can really measure and determine when the battery is about to get to its end of life.
+- Currently a high quality of battery – a lithium battery – that wears out slowly is used.
 There is a point before the battery fails when we have several months to decide what to do.
-In the old days, with mercury/zinc batteries, the units would just die suddenly.
-There could be a major problem because one day a pacemaker could work and the next day the pacemaker may not.
-This is not true anymore.
 The battery's energy supply does wear out, and it can vary depending on the kind of device--some devices will last maybe five years, maybe ten years, and some people get more life out of it and some get less, depending on the situation and how much they use it.

 - What we do when the battery reaches its end of life is we open up the pocket where the device is located, which is under the skin, and we unscrew the leads.
 Then we plug in a new device and close up the skin.
 We put in a brand new device, often a higher quality, more technologically advanced device.